Tableau Certified Consultant

 Maintaining Your Certification

-You will want to pass the corresponding exam again to maintain your active status.
+Tableau certifications are valid for 24 months from the date you passed the exam.
+To maintain your active status you will want to pass the corresponding exam again.
 Expired titles are unable to receive certain benefits and do not allow for discounts on exam purchases.
 Digital badges for expired titles will remain available to you but will show as expired.